mohammadv184/gopayment/README.md

 - `GetTransactionID`: retrieve payment transaction id

 #### Example
-You Can See the example in the [GoPayment-Example](https://github.com/mohammadv184/gopayment-example)
+You Can See example of implementation in the [GoPayment-Example](https://github.com/mohammadv184/gopayment-example) Repo
 ## Security

 If you discover any security related issues, please email mohammadv184@gmail.com instead of using the issue tracker.